-Many new crapshooters don’t understand come bets, but they’re very simple — and profitable!
+Many new crapshooters don’t understand "come" bets, but they’re very simple – and profitable!

-A come bet is like a pass bet, but it’s made after the pass line point is established.
+A come bet in craps is like a pass bet, but it’s made after the pass line point is established.
 You would place your bet in the come box.
 The next point the shooter rolls becomes your personal point.
 If the shooter makes it, you win.
 If he rolls a seven before your point repeats, you lose your bet.

 The other rules of a pass line bet also apply to the come bet.
 While your bet is in the come box, a seven or 11 will win; a two, three or a 12 will lose.
 As with a pass line bet, you can’t remove your bet once it’s placed.

 The real difference between the pass and come bets is the strategy involved to produce favorable results.
 Many come bet players are more experienced and depend on using hefty odds to produce a profit, so the bankroll involved is higher than that of a regular pass line player.